U.S. Route 40: New Jersey

 US 40 terminates in Atlantic City, two blocks from its famous Boardwalk.

 US 40 enters New Jersey in Deepwater, New Jersey along with I-295.
 US 40 briefly joins the New Jersey Turnpike, and exits to the north of the toll booths.
 The route follows Wiley Road, parallel to the Turnpike, before joining Harding Highway in Carneys Point.
 US 40 is known as the Harding Highway through most of South Jersey.
 Northeast of it convergence with US 40, Harding Highway carries the Route 48 designation, although this was once part of US 40 as well.

-US 40 enters the borough of Woodstown as a concurrency with Route 45 along West Avenue; it leaves town heading southeast.
+US 40 enters the borough of Woodstown concurrently with Route 45 along West Avenue; it leaves town heading southeast.
 In Upper Pittsgrove Township, the road changes names to the Pole Tavern-Elmer Road.
 Passing through Elmer it becomes Chestnut Street and then the Elmer-Malaga Road.
 In Malaga, it runs concurrent with Route 47 (Delsea Drive).
 The route bypasses the city of Vineland to the northeast, and becomes Cape May Avenue in Hamilton Township, where it crosses Route 50 in Mays Landing.

 US 40 merges with US 322 and the Black Horse Pike in McKee City.
 The two routes enter Atlantic City along Albany Avenue and pass the Atlantic City Airport.
 US 40 and US 322 both reach their eastern terminus at the intersection of Albany Avenue and Ventnor Avenue.

 History

 Early roads

 US 40's history can be traced back several centuries.
 Several well established Native American footpaths, including Nemacolin's Path and Mingo Path in the Maryland-Pennsylvania area, followed similar alignments to US 40.
 Early American colonists established roads, some following the established Native American paths, that would later serve as US 40.
 These included a segment of post road between Wilmington, Delaware, and Baltimore, Maryland.
 In 1755, during the French and Indian Wars, General Edward Braddock blazed a trail en route to capture Fort Duquesne (modern Pittsburgh, Pennsylvania).
-US 40 closely follows this route between Cumberland, Maryland and Uniontown, Pennsylvania.
+US 40 closely follows this route between Cumberland, Maryland, and Uniontown, Pennsylvania.

-Early in the history of the U.S., the State of Maryland established a network of turnpikes for long-distance travel.
+Early in the history of the U.S., the state of Maryland established a network of turnpikes for long-distance travel.
 Three of these would later serve as part of US 40: the Baltimore and Havre de Grace Turnpike, the Baltimore and Frederick Turnpike, and Bank Road.
 Colonel Ebenezer Zane (for whom Zanesville, Ohio was named) blazed some of the first trails across the Ohio wilderness in the last years of the 18th century.
 Zane's Trace, as his road was called, stretched from Wheeling, West Virginia, to Maysville, Kentucky.
 With some minor alignment differences, US 40 closely matches the segment from Wheeling to Zanesville.

 Between the cities of Lawrence and Topeka, Kansas, US 40 follows the path of the Oregon Trail.
 During the 19th century, the Oregon Trail served as a major thoroughfare for people emigrating to the Pacific Northwest.
 Between 1850 and 1852, some 65,000–70,000 people traveled the trail.